 - Evenly sprinkle the feta cheese , olives and followed by the microgreens on top of watermelon .

-- Takeout the grape tartar in the fridge andscatter nicely on top of the microgreens.
+- Scatter nicely the chilled grape tartar on top of the microgreens.

-- Drizzle with a few glug of olive oil and finish with a grindof black pepper and salt if necessary.
+- Drizzle with a few glugs of olive oil and finish with a grind of black pepper and salt if necessary.